open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 This ensures that all destination servers receive the data regardless of their speed of reception (within the available limits imposed by the size of the client-side queue).

+### create new gRPC client

+Please refer to the [opentelemetry-proto](https://github.com/open-telemetry/opentelemetry-proto)

 ## Known Limitations